 If you’re reading this article, I guess that you probably already have a general idea about cold drip coffee.
-But for those of you that are entirely new to this cold coffee brew method here's a brief explanation of h cold drip coffee.
+But for those of you that are entirely new to this coffee brewing method here's a brief explanation of what all the FUSS is about.

 As I have mentioned cold drip coffee takes time, in fact in can take over 10 hours for some of the best-tasting brews.
 The process involves slowly dripping cold water through the coffee at roughly 1-drip per second (depending on the type of cold drip coffee maker used).
 This slow drip process is going to produce a strong, syrupy concentrated coffee that you can serve straight away, or it can be stored for up to two weeks in your refrigerator and then served over ice when required.

 Extracting the coffee using the cold drip method also helps to eliminate a lot of the bitter oils and impurities found in the coffee beans, so if you have a delicate stomach, you may find that cold drip coffee is a better option for getting your NEEDED caffeine hit.

 Cold Drip Coffee Shouldn't Be Confused With Iced Coffee

 Iced coffee is basically pouring regular hot coffee over ice; it is not cold drip coffee.
 Cold drip coffee takes TIME and involves the coffee slowly dripping over your coffee grounds.
 As the cold water passes though the grounds, it collects all of the flavorful oils and helps highlight the natural chocolate, floral, and fruity notes inherently found in coffee.

 You may have heard of cold brew coffee, this is different again and involves full immersion of you coffee grounds inside of cold water.
 This process also takes time to extract all of the goodness from the coffee, but the process and the end resulting brew are completey different.
 You can find more information on the differences in this article.